flatredball/FlatRedBallDocs/tutorials/platformer-plugin/platformer-basics/04-control-values.md

 ### Max Speed

 This is the maximum speed (maximum absolute horizontal velocity) that the character can move through input.
 Note that if using **Immediate** horizontal movement, then this is a hard value - not other forces can modify the character movement.
 For more information, see the next section.
-Increasing this value makes the character move more quickly , but doing so can make the game more difficult to control if the value is too large.
+Increasing this value makes the character move more quickly, but doing so can make the game more difficult to control if the value is too large.

 ### Immediate and Speed Up/Down